-There are many types of cat food out there, and most fall under one of two categories: dry and wet food.
+There are many types of cat food out there, and most fall under one of two categories: dry or wet food.

 When you feed your cat, you have to make sure they get all of the essential nutrients they need to stay healthy.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), the best diet for your cat should include:

 Most cat foods are specifically formulated to be safe and well-balanced for cats.
 According to the American Veterinary Medical Association, cats should stay away from ingredients like avocado, chocolate, grapes, onions, and xylitol.
-If you’re not sure about the particular cat food you picked, ask your vet.
+If you’re not sure about the particular cat food you picked, ask your veterinarian or a Pawp Professional.
 They can make sure your cat’s food doesn’t have any dangerous ingredients.

-Your vet may recommend kidney-friendly food, since kidney disease is common in senior cats, and regular cat food can be hard on the kidneys.
-Your vets may also recommend vitamin and nutritional supplements, since senior cats with a diminished appetite or digestive issues may have a hard time getting and storing adequate amounts of nutrients.
+Your veterinarian may recommend kidney-friendly food, since kidney disease is common in senior cats, and regular cat food can be hard on the kidneys.
+Your veterinarian may also recommend vitamin and nutritional supplements, since senior cats with a diminished appetite or digestive issues may have a hard time getting and storing adequate amounts of nutrients.

 Feeding your cat correctly is not as simple as choosing a cat food then putting it in their bowl.
-You need to find a food that agrees with your cat's digestive system; one that gives them the proper nutrients; and one that they like.
+You need to find a food that agrees with your cat's digestive system, gives them the proper nutrients, and is one that they like.
 Getting it right may take work, but with a little effort, you can learn to feed your cat properly and make sure that they stay healthy and happy.